-- 1. The supply and delivery of housing is increased across all tenures to meet the housing needs of different groups and create attractive and sustainable places; - 2.
-People live in high quality, well managed homes in sustainable neighbourhoods; - 3.
+1. The supply and delivery of housing is increased across all tenures to meet the housing needs of different groups and create attractive and sustainable places;

+- 2. People live in high quality, well managed homes in sustainable neighbourhoods; - 3.
 Address the challenges of climate emergency, delivering homes that are warm, energy efficient and fuel poverty is minimized; - 4.
 Preventing and addressing homelessness with vulnerable people getting the advice and support they need; - 5.
 People can live independently for as long as possible in their own home and the different housing needs of people across Renfrewshire are being met.

-Renfrewshire's Strategic Housing Investment Plan has also been updated for 2022-2026 and expects to invest £17m annually to support the provision of new housing aligned with the priorities set out in the Local Housing Strategy.
-Our Comprehensive Tenement Improvement project at Orchard Street is included in the Council's investment plan with a start on site anticipated this year.
+Renfrewshire's Strategic Housing Investment Plan for 2024-2029 and expects to invest £17m annually to support the provision of new housing aligned with the priorities set out in the Local Housing Strategy.
+Our Comprehensive Tenement Improvement project at Orchard Street is included in the Council's investment plan with a start on site anticipated January 2024.